 If the S-NODE RELEASE REQUEST message contains a PDU session resource to be released which is configured with the SCG bearer option within the PDU Session Resources To Be Released List IE, the S-NG-RAN node shall include the RLC Mode IE within the DRBs To Be Released List IE in the S-NODE RELEASE REQUEST ACKNOWLEDGE message.
 The RLC Mode IE indicates the RLC mode used in the S-NG-RAN node for the DRB.

+If the S-NODE RELEASE REQUEST ACKNOWLEDGE message includes the SCG UE History Information IE, the M-NG-RAN node shall, if supported, use the information to update UE History Information with PSCell history.

 Interaction with the Xn-U Address Indication procedure

 If the S-NG-RAN node provides data forwarding related information in the S-NODE RELEASE REQUEST ACKNOWLEDGE message for QoS flows mapped to DRBs configured with an SN terminated bearer option in the PDU Sessions To Be Released List - SN terminated IE, the M-NG-RAN node may decide to provide data forwarding addresses to the S-NG-RAN node and trigger the Xn-U Address Indication procedure as specified in TS 37.340 [8].